Gavin-jay/Attention_cookbook/Efficient Attention/Sparse transformer/Funnel-transformer.md

-> # Funnel-Transformer: Filtering out Sequential Redundancy for Efficient Language ProcessingFunnel-Transformer: Filtering out Sequential
+> # Funnel-Transformer: Filtering out Sequential Redundancy for Efficient Language Processing
 >
 > * To improve the efficiency, we examine the much-overlooked redundancy in maintaining a full-length token-level presentation, especially for tasks that only require a single-vector presentation of the sequence.
 > * we propose Funnel-Transformer which gradually compresses the sequence of hidden states to a shorter one and hence reduces the computation cost，by re-investing the saved FLOPs from length reduction in constructing a deeper or wider model, we further improve the model capacity